Choosing the best places to visit in Sicily is no easy feat. Despite the size of the island, there are plenty of brilliant places to check out.

-Best places to visit in Sicily
+Best Places to Visit in Sicily

 Palermo is the capital of Sicily and one of the main ports of call on the island.
-I’d go as far to say that you can’t visit Sicily without checking out Palermo.
+I’d go as far as to say that you can’t visit Sicily without checking out Palermo.
 There’s so much to see and do here it would be a crime if you did.

 I spent 3 days in Palermo back in 2018 and loved it.
 I didn’t know much about Palermo before I went but I was impressed by what I found.
 The city is full of historical sights such as Quattro Canti, numerous old churches and the impressive La Zisa built by the Moors thousands of years ago.

-Palermo also some strange sights to see.
+Palermo also has some strange sights to see.
 You can head to the Capuchin catacombs to see the mummified remains of hundreds of bodies.
 Remarkably this practice was still in place in the 1920s, with one of the last people to be interred a two-year-old child!